-With all the “disappearing” Google Drive content, I needed a way to quickly backup my Drive — here’s how to replicate my steps.
+Google Drive’s been corrupting many of their accounts, and I needed a way to quickly backup my Drive.
+Here’s how to replicate what I did

 I’ve been feeling uneasy about Google Drive since the reports about users’ data disappearing, so I had to look up how to back up your drive with rclone (https://rclone.org/).
 It’s surprisingly easy!
 For future reference, I’ve written it down here for myself (and others).